ricardobf/plt/README.md

 # Copy environment template and configure credentials
 cp .env.example .env
-# Edit .env with your Bitbucket OAuth Client ID and Secret, and GitHub Username and Access Token
+# Edit .env with your Bitbucket Username and API Token, and GitHub Username and Access Token
 ```

 ## Recompile requirements.txt file